 I’m a postdoctoral scholar at the University of Chicago’s Harris School of Public Policy.

 I’m interested broadly in public policy and public health.
 My recent research is primarily in environmental health with a focus on childhood lead poisoning.
-My methodological interests include targeted interventions, causal inference, experimental design, spatiotemporal modeling, and Bayesian inference.
+My methodological interests include causal inference, Bayesian multilevel modeling, targeted interventions, experimental design, and spatiotemporal modeling.

 I was previously at the Center for Data Science and Public Policy.
 Before that, I studied mathematics at Northwestern and my dissertation was in the field of geometric analysis.